ShikaSD/kotlin-compiler-dagger-plugin/PROPOSAL.md

 ```
 Base function will be substituted for generated one at compile time.

+Found shortcomings:
+1. The component can be referenced in another module, which imposes some problem on correct validation

 Component definition can be done using Kotlin DSL and compiler transformations. `TODO: provide more details`
 ```kotlin
 // Library